woocommerce/woocommerce-admin/docs/features/onboarding.md

 ### `calypso_env`

-Both the WooCommerce.com & Jetpack connection processes (outlined below) send the user to [Calypso](https://github.com/Automattic/wp-calypso), the interface that powers WordPress.com, to signup or login.
+Both the WooCommerce.com & Jetpack connection processes (outlined below) send the user to [Calypso](https://github.com/Automattic/wp-calypso), the interface that powers WordPress.com, to sign-up or login.

-By default, a merchant will end up on a production version of Calypso (https://worddpress.com).
+By default, a merchant will end up on a production version of Calypso (https://wordpress.com).
 If we make changes to the Calypso part of the flow and want to test them, we can do so with a `calypso_env` query parameter passed by both of our connection methods.

 To change the value of `calypso_env`, set `WOOCOMMERCE_CALYPSO_ENVIRONMENT` to one of the following values in your `wp-config.php`: